polettix/teepee/README.md

 Output is sent to either standard output (by default or if you set the filename to `-`) or to the filename specified via option `/--output`.
 Output will be printed assuming that the receiving end is UTF-8 capable.

+## Writing Templates

+Templates for extracting data are written according to what Template::Perlish provides.
+You should take a look at its documentation at [https://metacpan.org/pod/Template::Perlish](https://metacpan.org/pod/Template::Perlish).
+Only a few tricks will be reported here, just to get your feet wet.

+We will suppose to have the following data, represented as YAML:

+    ---
+    key1: value1
+    key2: value2
+    array:
+       - first
+       - second
+       - third
+       -
+          k1: v1
+          k2: v2
+    hash:
+       one: two
+       three: four
+       five:
+          - a
+          - b
+          - 'see...'
+       'complex key': whatever

+Values that are neither hashes/objects nor arrays will be called _scalars_.

+So, we have a hash at the top level, with four keys (`key1`, `key2`, `array` and `hash`), two of which are scalars, one is an array and one is a hash.
+The array contains four items, the last of which is a hash with two keys (`k1` and `k2`).
+The hash contains three keys, the first two (`one` and `three`) associated to a scalar value, the last one being an array with three strings inside.

+If you want to just access scalar variable pointed by key `three` inside `hash`, it is sufficient to provide the _path_ to that value as a sequence of keys starting from the top level and separated by a dot, like this:

+    [% hash.three %]

+If you want to access an array's element, the trick is similar but you will have to use the index (starting from 0) instead of the key.
+So, for example, the `b` in the second array would be accessed like this:

+    [% hash.five.1 %]

+and the `v1` like this:

+    [% array.3.k1 %]

+Please note that, by default, the keys that you can concatenate can only contain alphanumeric values, plus the underscore.
+What if you want to access `whatever` then?
+You can insert non-alphanumeric characters using quotes, like this:

+    [% hash.'complex key' %]

+As you can imagine, there are ways to also cope with keys that have quotes inside, so refer to Template::Perlish if you need to know more.

+Besides just accessing scalar values, you might want to add some logic to your templates.
+You can do this by simply writing Perl code, because whatever is not recognised as a valid _path of keys_ is considered Perl code and evaluated accordingly:

+    current time: [% print scalar localtime() %]

+There is even a shortcut to just print the output of an expression, so the above example can be written like this:

+    current time: [%= scalar localtime() %]

+(note that there is an equal sign just after the template opening).

+When you are writing Perl code, you can access the data structure through the hash variable `%variables`, so the following are
+equivalent:

+    [% hash.'complex key' %]
+    [%= $variables{hash}{'complex key'} %]

+but of course you can do fancier things with the second one, like this:

+    uppercase: [%= uc $variables{hash}{'complex key'} %]

+Accessing variables like this can be boring if you have a deeply nested data structure, because it's a lot of typing and a lot of curly brackets.
+To save typing and time, you can use the shortcut function `V`, so the following are equivalent:

+    [%  hash.'complex key' %]
+    [%= $variables{hash}{'complex key'} %]
+    [%= V("hash.'complex key'") %]

+As you are probably guessing, `V` uses the same algorithm as just putting a plain sequence of path elements, including its restrictions on non-alphanumeric characters.
+This is considered a feature, because it adds consistency.

+Just like you can access any variable with `V`, you also have a few additional functions at your disposal for some common tasks.
+For example, sometimes you will want to iterate over an array and find just those elements that have some characteristics, e.g. restricting only to elements that are hashes containing the `k1` key.
+The long version is this, of course:

+    [%
+       for my $item (@{$variables{array}}) {
+          next unless ref($item) eq 'HASH';
+          next unless exists $item->{k1};
+          print $item->{k1};
+          last;
+       }
+    %]

+You can use the `V` shortcut, of course:

+    [%
+       for my $item (@{V('array')}) {
+          next unless ref($item) eq 'HASH';
+          next unless exists $item->{k1};
+          print $item->{k1};
+          last;
+       }
+    %]

+although in this case you would probably use `A` instead:

+    [%
+       for my $item (A 'array') {
+          next unless ref($item) eq 'HASH';
+          next unless exists $item->{k1};
+          print $item->{k1};
+          last;
+       }
+    %]

+This takes the element at path `array` from `%variables`, expands it as an array and... well, what you do with it is completely up to you, of course.

+## Feeling Better With `grep`?

+If you're not very comfortable with Perl... you should.
+There are a lot of very good resources out there to learn it, the most outstanding and readily available example is probably Modern Perl ([http://onyxneon.com/books/modern\_perl/index.html](http://onyxneon.com/books/modern_perl/index.html), look for both the printed and online version).

+Anyway, if you're in a hurry and you prefer to use `grep`/`sed` and all other classical Unix tools, you can turn on _crumbr_ mode and play with its output.

+To understand what crumbr does, let's start from an example, i.e. let's see what this does when applied to the example data structure described in ["Writing Templates"](#writing-templates).
+The template is quite straightforward in this
+case:

+    $ teepee -T '[% crumbr(); %]' -i data.yml

+and the output is the following:

+    array/0 "first"
+    array/1 "second"
+    array/2 "third"
+    array/3/k1 "v1"
+    array/3/k2 "v2"
+    hash/complex%20key "whatever"
+    hash/five/0 "a"
+    hash/five/1 "b"
+    hash/five/2 "see..."
+    hash/one "two"
+    hash/three "four"
+    key1 "value1"
+    key2 "value2"

+Every leaf node is represented on a single line of its own.
+Each line contains a URI-shaped path, a space, and a JSON-encoded representation of the value.
+Hash keys are sorted lexicographically, array keys are sorted numerically.

+So, are we still looking at the values pointed by key `k1` inside any hash under the top-level array?
+This is how you do it:

+    $ teepee -T '[% crumbr(); %]' -i data.yml \
+      | grep '^array/[0-9][0-9]*/k1 '

+You get the idea.

+Why the JSON encoding in the output?
+Aren't those double quotes annoying?
+The answer is probably yes, but they are also needed.
+In fact, there are a few cases where you will _not_ see them, namely:

+- **empty arrays**

+    are represented as `[]`, without quotes

+- **empty hashes**

+    are represented as `{}`, without quotes

+- **null/undefined values**

+    are represented as _null_, without quotes (as opposed to the string _"null"_, that has the quotes).

+Example:

+    $ cat sample.yaml
+    ---
+    'plain-value': ciao
+    'null-value': ~
+    'empty-array': []
+    'empty-hash': {}

+    $ teepee -T '[% crumbr(); %]' <sample.yaml
+    empty-array []
+    empty-hash {}
+    null-value null
+    plain-value "ciao"

+You have probably noticed that this does not allow you to clearly distinguish between hash/object keys and array indexes.
+Hopefully this does not concern you because you have a sane input data structure, but in case you want to remove any space for misunderstanding, you can use `exact_crumbr` instead:

+    $ teepee -T '[% exact_crumbr(); %]' -i data.yml
+    {"array"}[0]:"first"
+    {"array"}[1]:"second"
+    {"array"}[2]:"third"
+    {"array"}[3]{"k1"}:"v1"
+    {"array"}[3]{"k2"}:"v2"
+    {"hash"}{"complex key"}:"whatever"
+    {"hash"}{"five"}[0]:"a"
+    {"hash"}{"five"}[1]:"b"
+    {"hash"}{"five"}[2]:"see..."
+    {"hash"}{"one"}:"two"
+    {"hash"}{"three"}:"four"
+    {"key1"}:"value1"
+    {"key2"}:"value2"

+If you like, or need, to play with _JSON subsets_ instead, you might find `json_crumbr` interesting:

+    $ teepee -T '[% json_crumbr(); %]' -i data.yml
+    {"array":["first"]}
+    {"array":["second"]}
+    {"array":["third"]}
+    {"array":[{"k1":"v1"}]}
+    {"array":[{"k2":"v2"}]}
+    {"hash":{"complex key":"whatever"}}
+    {"hash":{"five":["a"]}}
+    {"hash":{"five":["b"]}}
+    {"hash":{"five":["see..."]}}
+    {"hash":{"one":"two"}}
+    {"hash":{"three":"four"}}
+    {"key1":"value1"}
+    {"key2":"value2"}

+In this case, each line is a valid JSON data structure with one single leaf value only.

 # OPTIONS